Bhutan Tour Packages from India: Your Dreams Come True

 - From sightseeing to transfers, we have taken care of everything so all you need to is ENJOY.

-- Best price guarantee – Despite of premium inclusions, we are offering you the tour at a significant discount to Major Travel Portals.
+- Best price guarantee – Despite of maximum inclusions, we are offering you the tour at a significant discount

-- All hotels have been carefully selected to be in the heart of the City so that you can enjoy long romantic walks at leisure.
+- All hotels have been carefully selected to be near the City centre, so that you can enjoy long romantic walks at leisure.

 Day 1,Arrival and drive Paro to Thimphu: (65Kms)